galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 >
 {: .question}

-## Preserve counts, normalise, and select HVGs
+## Normalise expression and select HVGs

 Scanpy normalises the expression values in each spot to a total of 10,000, applies a `log1p` transformation to reduce the influence of highly expressed genes, and selects 3,000 highly variable genes for PCA and neighbourhood construction.